h19overflow/diagram_maker/README.md

 4. **Agent Response Extraction**: Both orchestrator and helper agents extract `structured_response` from the agent's dictionary output (which contains both `messages` and `structured_response`).

 5. **Similarity Score Normalization**: FAISS distance scores are normalized to 0-1 similarity range using `1.0 / (1.0 + distance)`.

+6. **Mermaid Diagram Generation**: The `helper_populating_node` automatically generates Mermaid flowchart syntax from `IRSDiagramResponse`, using different node shapes based on hierarchy levels and including descriptions in node labels.

 ## Project Structure